thokozani828/Stay-Tiah/README.md

 STAY@TIAH is a proprietary software project.

-The source code, designs, business information and associated assets are intended for authorized use only.
+The source code, designs, business information, photographs, branding and associated assets are intended for authorized use only.

+Production implementations should use appropriate security measures including:

+* Secure environment variables
+* HTTPS
+* Input validation
+* Secure API communication
+* Authentication where required
+* Authorization controls
+* Secure payment processing
+* Protection of guest information

 > **© 2026 STAY@TIAH – The Ideal Accommodation Haven.
 All Rights Reserved.**

-Unauthorized copying, distribution, modification or commercial use is prohibited.

 ---